odpi/egeria-charts/charts/egeria-platform/README.md

 # egeria-platform

-This repository is based on https://github.com/odpi/egeria-charts, but it handles configuration differently and allows for multiple server platforms.
+This chart is based on `egeria-base` chart in https://github.com/odpi/egeria-charts, but it handles configuration differently and allows for multiple server platforms.

 ## Prerequisite: Install Kafka